rened/NamedDimensions.jl/README.md

 This package allows to assign names to the dimensions of a multidimensional array and to index, slice and permute using these names.
 Also, mathematical operators like `*` and `.+` are fully supported, as well as statistical functions like `mean` and `std`.

+It can be used standalone, but also provides tight integration with [FunctionalData.jl](https://github.com/rened/FunctionalData.jl).

 ### Functions

 ```jl